emroussel/atomize/README.md

 ## Contribution
 I have mostly used this theme with JavaScript and other web technologies.

-If you'd like me to add support for other languages, or notice a bug or discrepancy with Atom's One Dark theme, feel free to open an issue or pull request on this repo.
+If you'd like me to add support for other languages, or notice a bug/discrepancy with Atom's One Dark theme, feel free to open an issue or pull request on this repo.

 ## Motivation
 I love the UI and UX of Atom as well as the speed and reliability of VS Code.
 After looking for a while, I couldn't find any VS Code theme that accurately replicated Atom's One Dark UI, so I made this one.

 ## Next steps
-Here are more settings I use to make VS Code more minimalistic, so that I can focus on what's important.
+Here are some settings I use to make VS Code more minimalistic, so that I can focus on what's important.
 It also makes the experience more similar to Atom.

 ```json
 {